 The Caucasus mountain range is home to some of the highest mountains in Europe.
 Mount Kazbek is just over 5,000 meters high and is an impressive sight once you reach Kazbegi.

-One of the first worthwhile stops is the ancient Ananuri fortress overlooking the deep blue turquoise waters of the Zhinvali lake.
+One of the first worthwhile stops is the ancient Ananuri fortress overlooking the deep blue turquoise waters of Zhinvali Lake.

-Another popular stop is the Georgian Russian Friendship monument.
+Another popular stop is the Russia-Georgia Friendship monument.
 Besides beautiful Soviet mosaics this is one of the most spectacular viewpoints.

 For most people, Kazbegi is the last stop on this road trip.
 Not far from Kazbegi is the Russian border where the road continues all the way to Vladikavkaz.

-Kazbegi itself is another bucket list destination for those that love mountains and the outdoors.
-There are plenty of hiking trails to choose from and of course you can not miss the Gergeti Trinity church.
-One of the most picturesque sights of Georgia.
+Kazbegi itself is another bucket list destination for those who love mountains and the outdoors.
+There are plenty of hiking trails to choose from and of course, you cannot miss the Gergeti Trinity church.
+One of the most picturesque sights in Georgia.

 Recommended by Veronika from Travel Geekery